Post

 # Browsers

-brew install --cask google-chrome firefox
+brew install --cask google-chrome firefox brave-browser microsoft-edge opera

-brew install --cask visual-studio-code cursor
+brew install --cask visual-studio-code kiro cursor antigravity

 brew install --cask jetbrains-toolbox eclipse-ide android-studio